Corona-hackers targeted EU officials with bogus emails

 Haier Biomedical is a Chinese firm that deals with refrigeration of vaccines in storage and transport.

-The Cold Chain Equipment Optimisation Platform (CCEOP) is a UN-linked group in which private companies and public bodies work together to distribute drugs.
+The Cold Chain Equipment Optimisation Platform (CCEOP) is a UN-linked group in which private companies and public institutions work together to distribute drugs.

-The fake executive, using the address yongbinxu@haierbiomedical.com, sent emails to people containing "malicious" links, which, when opened, prompted the reader to disclose personal credentials.
+The fake executive, using the address yongbinxu@haierbiomedical.com, sent emails to people containing "malicious" links, which, when clicked, prompted the reader to disclose personal credentials.

 Targets included EU officials in a commission department in Brussels dealing with customs and tax, who "could serve as a single point of compromise impacting multiple high-value targets across the 27 member states of the European Union and beyond," IBM said.